Algebraic Groups with Torsors That Are Versal for All Affine Varieties: Introduction

 \begin{thm} Let $G$ be an affine algebraic group over a field $k$.
 Then the following conditions are equivalent: \begin{enumerate}[label=(\alph*)] \item there exists a $G$-torsor over a quasi-compact $k$-scheme that is weakly versal for all finite type regular affine $k$-schemes; \item there exists a $G$-torsor over a smooth quasi-projective $k$-scheme that is weakly versal for all affine $k$-schemes; \item $G$ is unipotent. \end{enumerate} \end{thm}

-Our proof is very different from the argument in \cite{First_2023_highly_versal_torsors_preprint}.
+Our proof is very different from the argument in \cite{First_2023_highly_versal_torsors}.
 It works in any characteristic, applies to torsors over a quasi-compact base (rather than of finite type over $k$), and it also yields a quantitative variant for $G$-torsors over quasi-projective $k$-schemes, which is our second main result.

-\begin{thm} Let $k$ be a field, and let $G$ be a non-unipotent $k$-algebraic subgroup of $\uGL_n$.
+\begin{thm} Let $k$ be a field, and let $G$ be a non-unipotent algebraic subgroup of the algebraic $k$-group $\uGL_n$.
 Let $E\to X$ be a $G$-torsor such that $X$ is quasi-projective over a $k$-field and of dimension $d$.
 Then $E\to X$ is \emph{not} weakly versal for the class of finite type regular affine $k$-schemes of dimension at most $n(d+1)+2$. \end{thm}

 Both theorems admit mild improvements when some assumptions are imposed on $G$ or $k$; see Section~\ref{sec:main-proof}.
 For example, if $G$ is connected or $k$ is perfect, then we may replace ``finite type regular'' in condition (a) of Theorem~\ref{TH:main} and in Theorem~\ref{TH:main-quantitative} with ``smooth''.
 Furthermore, if $G$ contains a nontrivial torus, then we can assert in Theorem~\ref{TH:main-quantitative} that $E\to X$ is not versal for smooth affine $k$-schemes of dimension $\leq n(d+1)+1$.
 The strongest statements we can make about particular $G$ and $k$ are given in Theorems~\ref{TH:explicit-torsor} and~\ref{TH:explicit-torsor-torus}.